Salvador Allende: Relations with the Soviet Union

 Allende is mentioned in a book written by the official historian of the British Intelligence MI5, Christopher Andrew.
 According to SIS and Andrew, the book is based on the handwritten notes of KGB archivist defector Vasili Mitrokhin.
 Andrew alleged that the KGB said that Allende "was made to understand the necessity of reorganizing Chile's army and intelligence services, and of setting up a relationship between Chile's and the USSR's intelligence services."
 The Soviets observed closely whether the alternative form of socialism could work, and they did not interfere with the Chileans' decisions.
 Nikolai Leonov affirmed that whenever he tried to give advice to Latin American leaders, he was usually turned down by them, and he was told that they had their own understanding on how to conduct political business in their countries.
 Leonov added that the relationships of KGB agents with Latin American leaders did not involve intelligence because their intelligence target was the United States.
 Since many North Americans were living in the region, the Soviets were focusing in recruiting agents from the United States.
 Latin America was also a better region for KGB agents to get in touch with their informants from the CIA or other contacts from the United States than inside that country.

+According to Vasili Mitrokhin, the Soviet Union provided financial support for the election of Salvador Allende, with whom it had had ties since the 1950s, by granting him a "personal subsidy of $500,000," which was approved by the Politburo with the aim of "strengthening confidential relations."
+It is also reported that $18,000 was paid to a left-wing senator to "persuade him not to run as a candidate."
+Once elected, the USSR provided $30,000 in October 1971 to "consolidate relations of trust" with the Allende government and another $50,000 requested in February 1973, shortly before the 1973 Chilean parliamentary election.
+The documents also claim that the Soviet intelligence service sought closer cooperation between Chilean intelligence agencies and the Soviet Union, including a possible reorganization of the Chilean Army and intelligence services, proposals to which Allende allegedly reacted positively.
+The KGB reportedly viewed the Popular Unity government's situation as increasingly difficult by 1972 and criticized Allende for not using "force" against his opponents.
+After the 1973 Chilean coup d'état, Soviet intelligence officials reportedly complained that Allende had given little importance to their warnings about the possibility of his overthrow.